 Since 2006 Igor has been an instructor within CENES and with UBC Continuing Studies.
 He has also taught German at the Language Training Institute at SFU and in private language schools.
 Igor has more than 23 years’ of combined experience working as a German language instructor, interpreter and translator.

 Igor worked as a volunteer translator and interpreter during the 2010 Winter Olympics in Vancouver.
-He received his MA in Liberal Studies from SFU in 2016 and he is a PHD candidate in Philosophy of Education at SFU.
+He received his MA in Liberal Studies from SFU in 2016 and his PHD in Philosophy of Education from SFU in 2021.

 In addition to comparative linguistics in German and Russian languages, Igor’s current research focuses on:

 - Pedagogical aspects in reflections on Reason and Passion through analysis of classical authors (Plato, Kant, A. France, L. Tolstoy)